darwindc12/ZCMC-IHOMP_BorrowMe/README.md

 5. Open a Pull Request
    Head to the main repository and submit your changes for review.

-What’s New in Version 1.1.0
+##What’s New in Version 1.1.0
-🚀 FastAPI Integration: A modern and blazing-fast API layer.
+- 🚀 FastAPI Integration: A modern and blazing-fast API layer.
-🛠 CRUD Endpoints: Manage borrow records with GET, POST, PUT, and DELETE.
+- 🛠 CRUD Endpoints: Manage borrow records with GET, POST, PUT, and DELETE.
-⚡ Performance Boost: API interactions are now quicker and more flexi
+-⚡ Performance Boost: API interactions are now quicker and more flexi